nikolastojadinov/hajde-music-stream/backend/README.md

 # Pi Demo App Backend

+Critical environment variables:

+- `PI_API_KEY` – required to authorize Pi payments (obtain it from the Pi developer portal).
+- `YOUTUBE_API_KEY` – required so the refresh worker can call the YouTube Data API and keep playlists in sync.

-The only variable you need to provide is `PI_API_KEY`, which is required to authorize payments.
-You receive it upon app registration.
+You receive the Pi key upon app registration.
 For more guidelines on registering your app refer to the [Pi Developer Guide](https://pi-apps.github.io/community-developer-guide/docs/gettingStarted/devPortal/).

 `FRONTEND_URL` specifies the URL of the frontend app, which by default is `http://localhost:3314`.